maziesmith/2019-04-c-sharp-labs/LabWork.md

 You can also set an upper population limit and test how long it will take to reach this population limit!

+### Goal For Today

+Create a test which sets a population limit and correctly iterates for x seconds to reach this population limit, in 1) Console App 2) WPF app 3) Web forms app.
+Forget .CSV until you have done this but when done add the .CSV to the Console app.

 ### Graph Of Rabbit Population Produced As A CSV file

 The output that I would like also is to create a text file with a `.csv` file extension with this structure